HZcohort/DiNetxify/README.md

 """
 ```

-#### After loading data:
+**After loading data:**

-After loading data, you can inspect basic information of **medical records data** (e.g., number of ICD code mapped to phecodes, average number of disease diagnosis) by printing the `data` object:
+After loading data, you can inspect basic information of **medical records data** (e.g., number of ICD code mapped to phecodes, average number of disease diagnosis) by printing the `data` object.

 ```python
 print(data)